From Dusk Till Dawn 2: Texas Blood Money (1999)

 The five of them head off to Bravos to rob the Banco Bravos.
 One by one the gang gets bitten and turned into vampires themselves except for Buck who becomes allies with Lawson to try and battle it out with the gang until sunrise

 The beginning of the story seemed to almost do the trick with the two characters Barry and Pam by having a discussion together in an elevator.
 There is a good shot on Barry looking up from above the roof of an elevator and a nice shot on some bats flying down.
 The shots in the elevator looked suspenseful when the bats start to invade it.
+Yet this teases you as it's not what you think and you'll see when you keep watching this flick.

-A perfect outside conversation between Buck and Jesus by discussing their leaders return and forming their gang again which looked quite believeable.
+Buck goes to his buddies home with a perfect outside conversation between Buck and Jesus by discussing their leaders return and forming their gang again which looked quite believeable.

-There is a nice shot on Luther driving at night in the desert.
-A nice shot on him trying to look at the front of his car engine to see what is wrong as well as a great jumping moment when a bat is about to attack him.
+Luther is driving at night in the desert in which has a good camera shot on all this.
+A nice shot on him trying to look at the front of his car engine to see what is wrong as the moments were carefully shown piece by piece which gave me the creeps that something terrifying will occue as this looked well done.
+It's definetly a great jumping moment when the moments occur.

 We spot a nice battle scene between Luther against a couple of vampires which was packed with a bit of action and suspense as well as a great shot on a vehicle turning around in circles during the end of this scene.

-There's a nice scene between C.W.
-Niles and Luther at a bank planning to rob it.
 A good shot on C.W. opening the door to a safe as well as the camera spinning on him while trying to open it.
 A nice surprise coming from Luther when he about to reveal towards C.W. as to who he is now.
+This was done in great style.

 A perfect shot on all four characters Luther, Jesus, C.W. and Ray Bob by pointing their guns and rifles out in front of the bank and firing with menacing vampire looks to them as well as great shots on police cars exploding and the policemen flying in the air.

 Bottom line: Although this sequel doesn't meet up to the original it's still alot of fun to watch with good cheesy action involved in it.
 It's taken in a different direction alltogether with a different type of scheme but so what???
 Some people diss it cause it has to do with vampires robbing a bank but I found it was done in good taste alltogether.
-It has some good performances by some familiar faces and some descent special effects too.
+It has some good performances by some familiar faces and some decent special effects too.

 However this time, Bo Hopkins (Sheriff Lawson) didn't seem to impress me with his role as a tough sheriff as he seemed to have lost his touch.
+However he was slick and clear with his words.
+It's hust that he wasn't beliveably aggressive like you'd think.

 Duane Whitaker

 (Luther) lived to play the head gang member turned into a vampire as he struts his stuff wonderfully as well as adding the odd wit and some terror too.
-He stood out the most in the film showing perfect charcteristic's too.
+He stood out the most in the film showing perfect characteristic's too.
 He reacts greatly in a scene when something hits a window with him driving in his vehicle.
 He's great panicking while a bat is attacking him and trying to get his gun out.
 Does well surpsrising somebody with his appearance at the hotel and there are many shots on him in scene's showing his vampire expressions ready to attack.

 Raymond Cruz